OWASP/wstg/document/4-Web_Application_Security_Testing/02-Configuration_and_Deployment_Management_Testing/07-Test_HTTP_Strict_Transport_Security.md

 ## How to Test

-The presence of the the HSTS header can be confirmed by examining the server's response through an intercepting proxy or by using CURL as follows:
+The presence of the HSTS header can be confirmed by examining the server's response through an intercepting proxy or by using CURL as follows:

 ```bash
 $ curl -s -D- https://owasp.org | grep Strict